 This is a log of my fourth tour to Torres del Paine where Grey Lake is located.

-It started when I received an advertising mail from Caja de Los Andes, that my company is affiliated to.
+It started when I received an advertising mail from Caja de Los Andes.
 Could see round tents (Domes) that had almost the same accommodations than a hotel room but on a tent.
 They were located at Torres del Paine National Park, one of my favorites.
 I knew that my son would have vacation availability during December, so looked for options that worked for both.

 Mid December was the date.
 Immediately checked for the Domes availability and if the direct flights to Puerto Natales town had already started.